Fire & Emergency

 Should an emergency situation arise in our city, be it severe weather, a dangerous goods spill, a pandemic, or an airline crash, a range of agencies must pull together to provide a coordinated response.

-After completing an efficiency review of its operations and community meetings, the Saskatoon Fire Department has developed a new service model that will involve moving Fire Station No. 3 from Taylor Street and York Avenue to 2613 Clarence Avenue South.
+After completing an efficiency review of its operations and community meetings, the Saskatoon Fire Department has developed a new service model that will make strides in providing a four-minute traveling response time to all areas in the City of Saskatoon.

 The Saskatoon Fire Department provides fire prevention inspections and post-fire investigations.
 Find out more about what to do to prevent fires, and what to do in the aftermath of a fire.